Curriculum Links

 Whitgreave Primary School’s E-safety Policy and Acceptable Use Policy (for all staff, governors, visitors, parents and pupils) are inclusive of fixed and mobile Internet technologies provided by the school (such as PCs, laptops, iPads, webcams, interactive whiteboards, digital cameras and video equipment) and technologies owned by the children and staff that are brought onto school premises (such as mobile phones, camera phones and portable media players).
 In school we have a comprehensive firewall, which blocks access to inappropriate or offensive sites.
 Our Internet use is also monitored across school.
 Our staff also take part in annual E-Safety training and receive regular E-safety updates throughout the year on current policy and dangers.

-To help families to keep up with the technology that their children are using online and give guidance on how to deal with current issues, we provide parents with information, through the website, safeguarding newsletters and booklets, regarding E-safety throughout the year.
+To help families to keep up with the technology that their children are using online and give guidance on how to deal with current issues, we provide parents with information, through the website, safeguarding newsletters and booklets.
 In lessons, we teach children the skills to recognise and know what to do if they see or read anything that may not be appropriate- an important skill both in and outside school.

 PSHE